beyarkay/masters-thesis/src/02_background.md

 \citep{samuelStudiesMachineLearning1959}.
 The development of deep learning with AlexNet, described in \citealp{krizhevskyImageNetClassificationDeep2012} renewed interest in the field.
-Machine learning has solved many problems once thought impossible, beating humans at games such as Chess\citep{campbellDeepBlue2002}, Go \citep{silverMasteringGameGo2016}, StarCraft II\citep{vinyalsGrandmasterLevelStarCraft2019}, and Dota 2
+Machine learning has solved many problems once thought impossible, beating humans at games such as Chess \citep{campbellDeepBlue2002}, Go \citep{silverMasteringGameGo2016}, StarCraft
+II \citep{vinyalsGrandmasterLevelStarCraft2019}, and Dota 2
 \citep{openaiDotaLargeScale2019}.
 Additionally, machine learning has solved or made substantial progress in tasks such as protein folding
 \citep{jumperHighlyAccurateProtein2021} and natural language processing
 \citep{openaiGPT4TechnicalReport2023}.

-A machine learning task can require varying levels of information about what the "correct" answer is, or how much supervision the machine learning algorithm gets as it learns from the data. _Supervised_ machine learning is where the machine learning model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output.
+A machine learning task can require varying levels of information about what the "correct" answer is, or how much supervision the machine learning algorithm gets as it learns from the data \citep{nealPatternRecognitionMachine2007}.
-_Unsupervised_ machine learning is where the model is not provided with any desired output, but is required to learn the structure of the data.
+_Supervised_ machine learning is where the machine learning model is provided with ideal output for a set of inputs and is required to learn the pattern connecting the inputs to the output. _Unsupervised_ machine learning is where the model is not provided with any desired output, but is required to learn the structure of the data.
 Hybrid approaches ("semi-supervised") are also possible, which combine elements of supervised and unsupervised learning.

 Many supervised machine learning tasks can be divided into either a regression or a classification problem.
 A regression problem requires the estimation of a